Carson-Spaniel/Smart-Dash-Interface/readme.md

 ## Versions

+### v2.6.0
+- Added
+    - Backgrounds: you can now customize the background with different pictures.

 ### v2.5.0
 - Added
   - Query check: checks to see if your car supports the command its about to call to reduce errors.